finnbar/hanafuda/README.md

 # hanafuda
 Play Koi-Koi with multiple people!

-It doesn't work yet, sadly, but hopefully it will soon.
+It kind of works, although scoring doesn't happen yet, sad.

 ## Running the program